kionsoftware/kion-cli/README.md

   --alias val, --aka val, -l val       Target account alias, used to bypass
                                        prompts, must be passed with --car.
+                                       Note account alias only supports
+                                       Kion versions 3.9.9 and 3.10.2 and up.

   --car val, --cloud-access-role val,  Target cloud access role, used to bypass
     -c val                             prompts, must be passed with --account or --alias.
+                                       Note account alias only supports
+                                       Kion versions 3.9.9 and 3.10.2 and up.

   --region val, -r val                 Specify which region to target.